purefda/demo-document-builder/PRD.md

 - Users can not edit the files, but can edit file name
 - It will show the size of the file (Mb, GB, K etc)

+# Field-Prompt Manager
+- In the document builder page there are lots of field and prompts, and this page is the page to add, edit, remove it.
+- The field-prompts can be stored as a json file for the user, called a config
+- User can edit the field prompts and save or rename them, and can delete the config together as well
+- User can choose between a normal view or a json file to edit the field-prompt pairs